beanumber/etl/cran-comments.md

   These words are not mis-spelled.

-* Code coverage is 79%.
+* Internet downloads are disabled for CRAN checks

 ## Reverse dependencies